emer/axon/Rubicon.md

 As noted above and articulated in the PVLV papers, a central challenge that any RL model must solve is to make learning dependent on expectations such that the *absence* of an expected outcome can serve as a learning event, with the appropriate effects.
 This is critical for **extinction** learning, when an expected reward outcome no longer occurs, and the system must learn to no longer have this expectation of reward.
 This issue is particularly challenging for PVLV because extinction learning involves different pathways than initial acquisition (e.g., BLA Ext vs. Acq layers, VSPatch, and the LHb dipping), so indirect effects of expectation are required.

 The basic PVLV extinction dynamic involves the sustained goal engaged state, specifically in the OFC PT maintenance layer, driving learned `VSPatch` activity at the time of the expected US outcome.
 The VSPatch then drives the LHb which in turn drives dipping (pausing) of VTA activity, which in turn causes widespread new learning to extinguish the CS -- US association.
-This seemingly over-elaborate chain of activity, and the need for a separate brain area involved in driving dipping of dopamine firing, makes more sense when we consider the further computations required in determining when goal failure should occur, as discussed below, after first reviewing some of the other effects of LHb firing.
+As noted above, this seemingly over-elaborate chain of activity, and the need for a separate brain area involved in driving dipping of dopamine firing, makes more sense when we consider the further computations required in determining when goal failure should occur.

 ### LHb: The Brain's Extinguisher